What are you looking for?

 Health and Emergencies in Uganda

-To stay healthy in Uganda, you should only drink bottled, boiled or treated water and avoid eating any unpeeled fruits or vegetables.
-If you eat street food make sure that you buy it from a vendor that is busy and has a high turnover of food to ensure that it’s fresh, and watch that the food is cooked in front of you.
+To stay healthy in Uganda, you should only drink bottled, boiled, or treated water and avoid eating any unpeeled fruits or vegetables.
+If you eat street food, make sure that you buy it from a vendor that is busy and has a high turnover of food to ensure that it’s fresh.
+Also, watch that the food is cooked in front of you.

-Uganda has a high risk of malaria and you should take antimalarial medication and prevent mosquito bites by using repellent on your skin and clothes, wear long trousers and shirts in the early morning and evenings and sleep under a mosquito net.
+Uganda has a high risk of malaria so it’s advised to take antimalarial medication.
+Prevent mosquito bites by using repellent on your skin and clothes, wearing long trousers and shirts in the early morning and evenings, and sleeping under a mosquito net.

 There’s also a risk of contracting bilharzia – a parasitic disease transmitted by freshwater snails.
-Avoid swimming or wading in any fresh water (a hotel swimming pool is safe).
+Avoid swimming or wading in any fresh water (lodge swimming pools are safe).

 Health Care System